Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/6_ContainerOrchestrationServices/Kubernates.md

 # :-1: Disadvantages of K8s
 - Complex to set up and operate
 - High cost to run minimum resources for K8s

+# kubectl drain
+- You can use [kubectl drain](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/) to safely evict all of your pods from a node before you perform maintenance on the node (e.g. kernel upgrade, hardware maintenance, etc.)
+- Safe evictions allow the pod's containers to gracefully terminate and will respect the PodDisruptionBudgets you have specified.

 # References
 - [How to Manage Kubernetes With Kubectl?](https://www.suse.com/c/rancher_blog/how-to-manage-kubernetes-with-kubectl/)